History of West Ham United F.C.: 1962–1974

-West Ham United under John Lyall
+John Lyall's management

 1974–1989

 Greenwood was succeeded as manager by John Lyall, a former youth product who retired through injury, who guided West Ham to another UEFA Cup Winners' Cup final in his second season in charge, 1975–76.
 This time, however, West Ham were on the losing side, falling 4–2 to Anderlecht.
 Two years later, in 1978, the club was relegated to the Second Division, though Lyall was not replaced.
 In addition, many players were retained long enough to enjoy a second FA Cup victory under Lyall's leadership whilst still in Division 2 in 1980, a feat no side outside the top division has since achieved.
 This time the win was over another London club, the much-fancied Arsenal.
 In his time, Lyall had added Phil Parkes as goalkeeper, and had the fortune of having Alvin Martin, Geoff Pike and Paul Allen emerge through the ranks to add to the defence and midfield.
 In addition, he had captured skilful winger Alan Devonshire from non-league football, penalty-taking fullback Ray Stewart from Dundee United and Stuart Pearson from Cup winners Manchester United.

 The game ended 1–0, with Brooking stooping to head home a goal he would have probably more easily scored with his feet, as the second division side more than held its own.
 Young Paul Allen became the youngest player to appear in a Wembley cup final, and at one point looked set to score what would have been a goal by the youngest player also, until a professional foul from Willie Young brought him down whilst clean through in behind the defence.
 This 1980 FA Cup is still West Ham's most recent major trophy.

 In 1981, the Hammers finished runners-up in the League Cup.
 Between 1982 and 1985, West Ham achieved three consecutive top ten finishes.
 Lyall helped them achieve their highest league finish of third in 1986, but was sacked three years later as they suffered relegation to the Second Division.
 By the time of his departure, Lyall was the longest-serving manager at any club in the Football League, having been at West Ham for 15 years.